 The low pass filter allows only high-frequency signals to pass through it.
 The low-frequency signal

 Thus, at the receiving station, we can record the modulating signal,

 - The transmitter, transmission channel, and receiver are the three basic units of a communication system.

 - Low frequencies cannot be transmitted to long distances.
 Therefore, they are superimposed on a high-frequency carrier signal by a process known as modulation.

 - Two important forms of the communication system are Analog and Digital.

-- Amplitude modulated waves can be produced by application of the message signal and the carrier wave to a non-linear device, followed by a bandpass filter.
+- The amplitude-modulated waves can be produced by the application of the message signal and the carrier wave to a non-linear device, followed by a bandpass filter.

 Class 12 Physics NCERT Solutions for Chapter 15 Communication Systems

-Concepts involved in NCERT Class 12 Chapter 15 Communication System are:
+Concepts included in NCERT Class 12 Chapter 15 Communication System are listed below: